loveencounterflow/dbay-vogue/README.md

     `sessions` ('sightings').
 * **[–]** introduce tagging in its simplest form (only value-less, affirmative tags such as `+interesting`, `+seen`, `+hide`, `pin-to-top`).
 Tags are linked to unversioned `posts` via `pid`.
+  * **[–]** consider to allow to tie tags to *versioned* posts with the additional rule that a 'version' may be a wildcard like `*` that applies to all versions of a post.
+Tying a tag to the version that I see in this listing then means 'OK not interested in this case but do show again if any details should have changed', tying a tag to symbolic version `*` communicates 'I've seen this and am not interested in being alerted to any changes'.
   * **[–]** Some tags may be given systematic behavior:
     * `+seen`—de-emphasize/grey-out post where it appears
     * `+watch`—the opposite of `+seen`, hilite post where it appears